License GuideSOC 29-1161

 Read more

 Practicing as a nurse midwife without an active license violates state law across the country.
-Penalties vary by state but commonly include civil fines and forfeiture of any income earned while unlicensed.
-Repeat offenders may face criminal charges and jail time in some states.
-The specific consequences depend on state regulations and the circumstances of the violation.
+Violators face civil fines and must return any income earned through unlicensed practice.
+Repeat offenses can result in criminal charges in some states.
+The specific penalties vary by jurisdiction, so anyone offering these services should verify their licensing requirements with their state's regulatory board.

 Career Outlook